yrsheld/agusmakmun.github.io/_posts/2023-09-13-in-place-string-shift.md

 ## Insights
 Instead of copying substrings and reconcatenate the whole string, we try to do it in-place.

-Actually, it can be thought of as a series of reverse operations
+Actually, it can be thought of as a series of reverse operations.

 ```cpp
 // leftShift = 3